Very False Advertising

 - Also from The Simpsons is Kamp Krusty.

-- The Simpsons Movie seemed like it might be heading for this when the Simpsons head for Alaska, Homer's idea of a map is to plaster the poster advertising Alaska to the car windshield.
+- The Simpsons Movie seemed like it might be heading for this when the Simpsons head for Alaska and found it filled with oil rigs, Homer's idea of a map is to plaster the poster advertising Alaska to the car windshield.
 When they get there Alaska is great and actually has the exact same view as the poster.

 - The wine-making estate when Bart visits France.